Osman II: Attempted reforms

+‘Osmān II and the Ottoman army proceeding for the Hotin campaign in 1621. Şehname-i Nadiri, TPML, H. 1124, 53b-54a.

-After the death of Suleiman I the empire, a period of hugely increased power of the Janissary corps, local leaders and jurists over the internal and external affairs of the empire had persisted, paired with a great decline in the power of the sultan, who by this point was little more than a figurehead.
+After the death of Suleiman I the empire, there was period where the Janissary corps became politically influential, local leaders and jurists over the internal and external affairs of the empire had lost authority, and the power of the sultan had declined.
 This was showcased in 1618, by the deposition of sultan Mustafa I after only three months in power by the chief harem eunuch, Mustafa Agha, showing another example of the vastly weakened sultanate.
 According to one Ottoman chronicler, the 'weak-mindedness and deranged nature' of the sultan was clear.
 In public he reportedly would gesture repeatedly as if throwing coins onto the ground, possibly meaning he was traumatized by throwing coins to the Janissaries.
 Sultans had become empty shells of power, whose deposition and execution had become legal, at least according to many scholars of the time.

 Upon Osman's return to the Ottoman capital of Istanbul, the young sultan hoped to retake power over the empire from the hands of the Janissaries and jurists, recentralising power in the sultan.
-He was aiming to dissolve the Janissary corps and replace it with a new, more loyal army equipped with muskets and recruited from peasants and nomads of Anatolia and Syria, as well as Arab, Kurdish and Druze mercenaries.
+He was aiming to dissolve the Janissary corps and replace it with a new, more loyal army, recruited from peasants and nomads of Anatolia and Syria, as well as Arab, Kurdish and Druze mercenaries.
 He also wished to relocate the Ottoman capital to Damascus, and planned to take the Hajj to Mecca, which no other sultan had ever done.
 The Janissaries and jurists strongly opposed his 'turn to the East', and the Janissaries feared the threat of a new army replacing them.
 Osman's ideas had made him many enemies in the empire.